-It was found that Irbid governorate includes the Chromoxererts soil group, which develops under the xeric soil moisture regime.
+It was found that Mafraq governorate, similar to Irbid Governorate, includes the Chromoxererts soil group, which develops under the xeric soil moisture regime.
 Such soils are found to be essentially fertile, with a high water holding capacity that supports the cultivation of crops.
 The soil level in particular is considered to be deep and clayey soils.
 The dominating subgroups include the Typic and Entic Chromoxererts.